EyeTrackingCSE/eyetracking/README.md

 ## Example

-Example using a 1920x1080p screen, and creating 4 500x500 rectangles on each corner of the screen space.
-The EyeTracking module will detect when the user focuses their gaze on these regions, and executes a callback function.
+Example using a 1920x1080 screen, and creating 4 500x500 rectangles on each corner of the screen space.
+The eyetracking module will detect when the user focuses their gaze on these regions, and executes the provided callback function.

 ```
 A screen with 4 "corner" interactors A, B, C and D: